Contingencyplana/high_command_ai_0/planning/big_ideas_families.md

 the eight foundational families that together form the body and mind of SHAGI,
 the **Supersafe Hyperadvanced Artificial General Intelligence**.

-Each Big Idea is both a continent and an organ within the living Multiverse:
+Each Big Idea is both a continent and an organ within the Living Multiverse:
 a world unto itself, yet part of the greater whole.

 Their harmony ensures that every intelligence, human or artificial,